 What you’ll need:

 - A device: Any smartphone, tablet, laptop, desktop computer that works with video calls should work just fine.
 I used my laptop as I personally felt it was much more stable than leaning a smartphone against a pile of books.
 I found it a lot easier to adjust the screen as well.

 - Videotelephony software: Skype, Facetime, Zoom, Whatsapp, etc. whatever works best for the model and the photographer.
 We used zoom.
 Think of a normal video call on the laptop, I just posed while the photographer (my sister) captured the images directly off the screen using her camera.

 - Set time and date: Plan this out as time difference may interfere.
-Bali and Vancouver has a crazy time difference, so we agreed to shoot at my sisters 9AM Bali time and my 6PM Vancouver time.
+There is a crazy time difference between Bali and Vancouver, so we agreed to shoot at my sisters 9AM Bali time and my 6PM Vancouver time.

-- A photoshoot concept: Looking for inspiration pictures are good as a reference.
+- A photoshoot concept: Inspiration pictures are a good reference during the photoshoot.
 My sister sent me a whole collection of inspo pictures from Pinterest which made it a whole lot easier to understand angles and the vibe we were trying to achieve.
 This allowed myself to somewhat take part in being a creative director.